livegnik/2way-poc-design/01-protocol/04-cryptography.md

 - to_seq
 - signature

-The full envelope and operation structure is defined in the envelope specification under 01-protocol and in the PoC build guide.
+The full envelope and operation structure is defined in [03-serialization-and-envelopes.md](03-serialization-and-envelopes.md) and in the PoC build guide.
 This file defines only the cryptographic rules that apply to those structures.

 ## 4.3 Signature coverage

-A signature must cover all bytes whose modification could change meaning, authorization context, or replay semantics.
+A signature must cover all bytes whose modification could change meaning, [authorization context](06-access-control-model.md), or replay semantics.

 At minimum, the signature must cover: